Zettlr/zettlr-docs/docs/en/file-manager/file-list.md

 ## How the File List Displays Folder Contents

-Instead of using a tree-like appearance to display your files, the file list creates a long list from all the files displayed in your workspaces, or you narrow your view to a targeted folder that you select.
+Instead of using a tree-like appearance to display your files, the file list creates a long list from all the files displayed in your workspaces, or you can narrow your view to a targeted folder that you select.
 You can imagine the process with a thought experiment.

 Imagine you have the following folder structure: